Teme7/bootstrap-portfolio-ex/README.md

 # bootstrap-portfolio-ex

-* Start from scratch or hack bootstrap boilerplate!
+* I chose to start from scratch instead of hacking bootstrap boilerplate!

   Navbar contains name, about, portfolio, and contact tabs A header and side panel